 The luncheon honors All-State Team members with special recognition including medallions, certificates and when available, stipends and scholarships.
 The Team members also have an opportunity to meet their legislators at the State Capitol the day of the luncheon.

-Speakers for the event have included California’s First Lady, Sharon Davis and California Community Colleges past Chancellor, Diane Woodruff and current Chancellor, Brice Harris.
+Speakers for the event have included California’s First Lady, Sharon Davis and California Community Colleges past Chancellors, Diane Woodruff and Brice Harris.